NiklasElsaesser/FaceBias/README.md

 To conclude, the tracking with WandB resulted in interesting insights by which the training could have been improved, while saving on power, memory and increasing efficiency.

 ### Testing
-To test the functionality of the model, multiple new pictures the project members got tested by the model.
+To test the functionality of the model, multiple new pictures of the project members got tested by the model.
 To check for the bias, women and men now showed both facial expressions and the result was safed to a dataframe.
 To check for the right prediction, the dataframe got a new column where the result of the prediction was flagged as *Correct* or *Incorrect*.

 The resulting dataframe was used as a basis for further analysis.
 To review the code used for testing see: [bias_testing.ipynb](https://github.com/NiklasElsaesser/FaceBias/blob/main/bias_testing.ipynb) on GitHub.